hypervisorForFun/manifest/README.md

-1. how to pull code of this projet: please use below command to pull all source code: repo init -u https://github.com/hypervisorForFun/manifest.git -m default.xml --repo-url=git://codeaurora.org/tools/repo.git
+1. how to pull code of this projet: please use below command to pull all source code:

+repo init -u https://github.com/hypervisorForFun/manifest.git -m default.xml --repo-url=git://codeaurora.org/tools/repo.git
+repo sync

 2. Ho to use building system in this project
 A. download toolchain by below command: